 I have wanted to find an old Joy of Cooking by Irma S. Rombauer for years.
 It’s just one of those insurmountable, unassailable classics.
 And while on a honeymoon getaway last year, while wandering the aisles of a quintessential small town antiques store, I found a near-perfect copy of Joy from 1975.
 True, it was published as early as 1931, so it wasn’t an original, and the newest versions are updated to make them more relevant and approachable.
 But this is a beautiful, white, leather-bound copy with gold lettering, speckled pages and even thumb tabs for the sections.
 It’s retro, which is the kind of recipes, tips, and cooking I would expect to find in The Joy of Cooking.
 Good ol’ old-school, Americana.

 I actually wonder if you could do a study of the various reprints of The Joy through the years and expostulate on how it changed for different generations, following the fads and lifestyles of Americans.
-I don’t know how frequently it was changed that much, but the copy I have seems to be an interesting amalgam of what must have been there originally and some groovy sixties and seventies developments.
+I don’t know how frequently it was changed, but the copy I have seems to be an interesting amalgam of what must have been there originally and some groovy sixties and seventies developments.
 From what I can tell, mine is the sixth edition out of nine to date, and I read that it is the most popular edition, the standard.
 Even though it is outdated in so many ways, it remains not only a curiosity to be treasured, but a resource to be used.
 Goodness sakes, what isn’t in this book?
 Oh yeah, pictures.
 It’s huge and heavy and has a never-ending run of recipes for everything from aspic to cocktails to pfefferneusse.
 Like seriously, this is an authority that you could consult when needed to make just about anything, as long as it’s not new-fangled.
 And variations!
 There’s millions of them.
 There’s also millions of tips, menus, pontification and endless information.

 Forget Julie & Julia, someone should host a supper club and work their way through the menus.
 Maybe it’ll be me.
 I have used seasons of The Great British Baking Show to serve desserts to my small group, before.
 The first dinner would be Proscuitto and Fruit, Lasagne, Tossed Salad with French Dressing, and Zabaglione.
 You could carry in the food on the wind from those seemingly all-the-same American restaurants you visited as a kid.
 I think it would be both fun and delicious, as well as nobody got all snooty or unadventurous.
 I also think it would be fun to take the “formal” menus and use one for your next baby shower or tea or whatever.
 It could be a theme, with everything from Jellied Chicken Mousse to Hot Buttered Rum.